YugabyteDB-Samples/yugabyte-simple-ruby-app/README.md

 git clone https://github.com/yugabyte/yugabyte-simple-ruby-app && cd yugabyte-simple-ruby-app
 ```

-## Provide Yugabyte Cloud Connection Parameters
+## Provide Cluster Connection Parameters

 Locate and define the following connection parameters in the `sample-app.rb` file:
-* `host` - the hostname of your YugabyteDB Cloud instance.
+* `host` - the hostname of your instance.
 * `user` - the username for your database.
 * `password` - the password for your database.
 * `sslmode`  - an SSL mode.
 Make sure it's set to `verify-full`.
 * `sslrootcert` - a full path to your CA root cert (for example, `/Users/dmagda/certificates/root.crt`).

-Note, you can easily find all the settings on the Yugabyte Cloud dashboard:
+Note, you can easily find all the settings on the YugabyteDB Managed dashboard:

 ![image](resources/cloud-app-settings.png)